TV3 (Malaysian TV network): Later years

 By 1990, half of TV3's programmes are in Malay, as required by the government.

-TV3's sports programmes in 1990 consist of American football, the 1990 Superbowl and Italian soccer, competing with RTM's 1990 Commonwealth Games.
+TV3's sports programmes in 1990 consist of American football, the 1990 Super Bowl and Italian soccer, competing with RTM's 1990 Commonwealth Games.

 During the 1990 general election campaign, TV3 was the only TV crew among the thirty local and foreign newsmen in the Semangat 46 party manifesto reveal.
 The party's leader refused to allow his voice to appear in news reports but have the crew film the ceremony.

 TV3 expanded to Seremban, Bukit Fraser and two more sites in Sabah in 1991 and Mersing, Johor and Miri, Sarawak in late 1992.

 The New Straits Times Press through its employees Abdul Kadir Jasin and Khalid Ahmad bought TV3 in a management buyout in 1993.

 In January 1994, TV3 entered the mini-cinema business with the 60% acquisition of Power Annex Sdn Bhd, a local film distributor and cinema franchise company.
 The following month, TV3 entered the local film industry by acquiring rights to a local film produced by Penglipur Lara Sdn Bhd and Televisual Sdn Bhd.

 On 1 March 1994, TV3 introduced full-time morning broadcasts, along with rival TV1.
 Among its programmes include Buletin Awal, which started at 6 am, a morning edition of Business News and Malaysia Hari Ini, with its initial lineup of presenters of Mahadzir Lokman, Christine Ling, Aziz Desa and Hasbullah Awang.
 Complementing the programmes were a review of major newspapers, weather reports and traffic updates with the Kuala Lumpur City Hall and traffic police.

 TV3 and public broadcaster, RTM in August 1994 were ordered by the Information Minister, Mohamed Rahmat to ban khunsa (a person who has both male and female genitals) and pondan (a man who resembles a woman) from appearing in any of their programmes.
 The ban was made to prevent local communities from being "influenced by bad culture practiced by the Western communities".

 TV3 had at least one hour a week of local Chinese drama in 1994.
 In September, it was announced that Singapore Cable Vision's then-upcoming cable network would carry the channel from 1995, ending the government's arms-length stance since its beginning.

 On 1 July 1995, TV3 along with Indonesian station RCTI launched Citra Nusantara, airing Saturdays at 8 am, "providing topical insights" of Malaysia and Indonesia.

 On 1 September 1995, TV3 extended its broadcasting hours to 1 am on weekdays and 2 am on Saturday and Sunday weekends instead of 12 am and 1 am respectively.

 In 1996, TV3 set up its four subsidiaries in Ghana in which it owns a 52.5% of equity stake for each of these subsidiaries.

 In 1997, TV3 and MetroVision was ordered by the Ministry of Information to relocate their transmitters to the Kuala Lumpur Tower.